olebole/irafdoc/doc/onedspec.sbands.rst

   nothing else is appropriate.
 The filter field is a filename for a text file containing the filter values.
 A filter file consists of a wavelength ordered list of wavelength and relative response.
 Extrapolation uses the end point values and interpolation is linear.
-The special name <tt>"none"</tt> is used if there is no filter.
+The special name <span style="font-family: monospace;">"none"</span> is used if there is no filter.
 This is equivalent to unit response at all wavelengths.
   </p>